mykalbayouk/PokedexApp/README.md

 Nearly every aspect of this app is clickable, including the Pokémon themselves, which will take you to a detailed view of the Pokémon.
 The detailed view includes the Pokémon's name, ID, type, abilities, stats and more.

 The current iteration of the app is meant only for mobile devices.
+But a web version exist at the link below.

 ## Features
 - Search for Pokémon by name or ID